-RazoRooter® II is the only diquat-based herbicide registered by the U.S. Environmental Protection Agency (EPA) for the removal of nuisance tree roots in sanitary sewer line collection systems and received a classification of “evidence of non-carcinogenicity for humans” (USEPA Diquat R.E.D.
+RazoRooter® II is a diquat-based herbicide registered by the U.S. Environmental Protection Agency (EPA) for the removal of nuisance tree roots in sanitary sewer line collection systems and received a classification of “evidence of non-carcinogenicity for humans” (USEPA Diquat R.E.D.
 Facts, July 1995).
 In 2014 the EPA further approved an amendment of Duke’s diquat dibromide labels to lower the signal word from “warning” to “caution”.

 HOW IT WORKS: